netricsag/post-handler/README.md

 export SMB_PASSWORD=<smb password>
 export SMB_DOMAIN=<windows domain> # e.g. domain.local
 ```

+## Multi Stages
+For multi stage support, you can deploy as many instances you want and solve the issue with your reverse proxy -> test.api.test.ch for the test server (probaply also setting another port)

 ## Volumes
 The program creates a folder called **"./data"** in the executing path and stores every file which its getting in this directory.